Regionalization of the South Caucasus

 Through the 1990s to around 2008, the South Caucasus was widely imagined in the West as a periphery of Europe and the Western world, with which it would converge in terms of governance, economy, and norms in a unipolar world order.
 This was already a questionable assumption for a long time when in 2008 the Georgian-Russian war in and around South Ossetia asserted the region’s belonging to a contested neighbourhood between Russia and the collective West.

-The Second Karabakh War of 2020 overturned both the ‘European periphery’ and ‘contested neighbourhood’ paradigms, by asserting three new realities.
+The Second Karabakh War of 2020 overturned both the ‘European periphery’ and ‘contested neighborhood’ paradigms, by asserting three new realities.
 First, the war demonstrated that there are alternatives to incorporation into a unipolar world order, particularly for regions bordered by major regional powers who reject that order.
 The 2020 war introduced a new reality, which I call ‘regionalization’: a process by which a conflict is ejected from a multilateral mediation process guided by principles of international law, and embedded instead within a conflict management process brokered by regional powers in accordance with their interests.

 Regionalization assumes the preservation of vertical, external influences into local power structures, elites or counter-elites, and strategic assets.
 It can usefully be understood as a process quite distinct and even antithetical to regionalism, which assumes the development of horizontal ties within and among a region’s constituent actors.